abam55/DECA-ShortScanner-SMG/README.md

 # 🛠️ Installation

-In order to grab my code, you will need to Install Git at https://git-scm.com/downloads/win (If you have any IDE or Code editor open, close and reopen once finished with installation)
+In order to grab my code, you will need to install Git at https://git-scm.com/downloads/win (If you have any IDE or Code editor open, close and reopen once finished with installation)

 Clone the repository:

-In terminal, type:
+In the terminal of your IDE/Code editor, type:

 git clone https://github.com/abam55/DECA-ShortScanner-SMG.git

 cd DECA-ShortScanner-SMG

 # Install dependencies
-In terminal, type: pip install flask yfinance requests beautifulsoup4 selenium newspaper3k groq chromedriver_autoinstaller lxml_html_clean
+In the same terminal, type: pip install flask yfinance requests beautifulsoup4 selenium newspaper3k groq chromedriver_autoinstaller lxml_html_clean

 # 🔐 Configuration
 Head over to https://console.groq.com and create an account to generate your API key.